starsimhub/styleguide/3_tests.md

 # Starsim testing style guide

+It's very dull to write a test for a completed feature that you know will pass.
+So use test-driven development (TDD) instead: before you write the feature, start with the test and use it to brainstorm the feature's API.
+Then you can trick yourself that you're doing cool design architecture instead of writing a boring test.
+We're not militant about using TDD, but it really, truly is a good idea.

 Starsim uses `pytest` for its test suite, run in parallel via `pytest-xdist`.
+(Do not use `unittest`.)
 Tests live in the `tests/` folder and follow a consistent set of conventions described below.
 The overriding principle is: **tests should be runnable both by pytest and as standalone scripts**, so that developers can interactively explore and debug results.
+All tests should be run on GitHub Actions for every pull request, and PRs should only be merged if all tests pass.

 ## File structure